bentialy08/project_4/README.md

 # project_4
-LAMP Stack University project with PHP and mysql database
+LAMP Stack project with PHP and mysql database